 Just like there is no rule that says an SBA lender cannot offer a loan to a borrower with a discharged bankruptcy, there is also NO minimum credit score for an SBA loan.

 Let me state that in a way that relates better to this post: SBA loans DO NOT have a minimum credit score for “regular” 7a or 504 loans.

 A “regular” 7a loan is what I refer to as an SBA loan of more than $350,000 and the SBA does not require that you have a certain minimum credit score to obtain one of these loans.
-(Some smaller SBA loans do require certain scores).
+Some smaller SBA loans do require certain personal and business scores.

 Keep in mind that even for loans over $350K that most SBA lenders will impose their own minimum score – usually somewhere between 620 and 680.
 If your score is lower, then the key is to find a lender that does not have a minimum AND is willing to work with you.